Luciano Vietto

-Luciano Darío Vietto ([luˈsjano ðaˈɾi.o ˈβjeto]; born 5 December 1993) is an Argentine professional footballer who plays for Saudi Pro League side Al Hilal.
+Luciano Darío Vietto ([luˈsjano ðaˈɾi.o ˈβjeto]; born 5 December 1993) is an Argentine professional footballer who plays as a forward for Racing Club.

 Club career

 Early career

 Vietto was born in the small town of Balnearia in the Province of Córdoba.
 He joined his local team Independiente de Balnearia at the age of seven.

 At the age of 15, Vietto joined Argentine Primera División club Estudiantes, but was released two years later.
 He subsequently moved to Racing Club's youth academy, after a failed trial at Rosario Central.

 Racing Club

-In 2011 Vietto signed his first professional contract, and was called up to the main squad by manager Diego Simeone on 25 October.
+In 2011, Vietto signed his first professional contract, and was called up to the main squad by manager Diego Simeone on 25 October.
 He made his professional debut on a day later, coming on as a late substitute in a 1–1 home draw against Lanús.

 Vietto was handed his first start on 3 September 2012, scoring his first professional goals (and his first hat-trick) in a 3–1 home success over San Martín de San Juan.
-He became a regular starter under Luis Zubeldía and contributed with 13 goals during the campaign, as his side only finished fifth.
+He became a regular starter under Luis Zubeldía and contributed to 13 goals during the campaign, as his side only finished fifth.

 Vietto signed a four-year contract extension with Racing on 26 March 2013.

 Vietto appeared in 35 matches in 2013–14, scoring five times.
 Highlights included a brace in a 3–1 away win against Gimansia La Plata on 2 November 2013.